FC Volendam: Ups and downs in the second tier (2009–present)

 In 2009, FC Volendam suffered its latest relegation from the Eredivisie.
 In the 2007–08 season, Volendam had won the Eerste Divisie championship under the leadership of former professional footballer Stanley Menzo, who had secured the club's participation in the highest division in the following season.
 Menzo, however, did not extend his contract, which meant that Frans Adelaar took over as new head coach for the 2008–09 season.
 On 10 May 2009, the last matchday of the season, Volendam suffered relegated to the Eerste Divisie once again, after De Graafschap drew (2–2) and Roda JC's beat Feyenoord (2–3).
 The following season was dramatic for Volendam: they finished in 16th place in the second tier.
 In the 2010–11 season, Volendam was led by head coach Gert Kruys, who had come over from FC Dordrecht.
 Volendam finished in 6th place in his first season.
 In the following season, Volendam did not win a period title for the first time in a long time, which cost Kruys his job at the club.
 Between 2012 and 2015 and again between 2018 and 2019, the club was led by Hans de Koning, who had come over from Helmond Sport the first time.
 In the 2012–13 season, Volendam finished in 2nd place after losing its last game to Go Ahead Eagles.
 They were then defeated again by Go Ahead Eagles in the final of the playoffs for promotion.
 In that season, Volendam also managed to win a period title.
-Due to missing out on promotion, Volendam, for the first time since the start of the Eerste Divisie (1956), competed for more than five seasons in a row at the second level.
+Due to missing out on promotion, Volendam, for the first time since the start of the Eerste Divisie (1956), competed for more than five consecutive seasons at division 2.
 In the 2014–15 season, Volendam again lost in the final of the promotion play-offs by losing 0–1 to De Graafschap at home, after the first leg had finished 0–0 in Doetinchem.

 In the 2021–22 season, Volendam promoted to the Eredivisie again after 13 years of absence.
+Two years later, in 2024, Volendam were relegated to the second tier for the tenth time in their history.